n0d3 b0x v1

 - Package

-: utilities for making and checkingMS-DOS FAT
+dosfstools: utilities for making and checkingMS-DOS FATfilesystems

 sudo apt install dosfstools